mark-hager/scopefoundry.github.io/databrowser_view_tutorial.md

     def is_file_supported(self, fname):
     	 # Tells the DataBrowser whether this plug-in would likely be able
     	 # to read the given file name
-    	 # here we are using the
+    	 # here we are using the file extension to make a guess
         _, ext = os.path.splitext(fname)
         return ext.lower() in ['.png', '.tif', '.tiff', '.jpg']